 (d) whose name is entered on a register under the Commonwealth Act.

+[Section 3 amended: No. 8 of 2009 s.
+118(2).]

 4. Functions of ASDA and Administrative Appeals Tribunal

 (1) ASDA has the same functions in relation to WA competitors as are conferred on it by the Commonwealth Act in relation to Australian competitors.